yayobyte/recipes-project/README.md

 2. Install `Yarn` globally `npm install -g yarn`
 3. Install `git`
 4. Clone the repository into your local machine
 5. **IMPORTANT:** Please download and paste on the root of the project the *.env* file sent via email.
-This file contains the *Environment Varibales* needed to run this project, otherwise you'll see an error like this:
+This file contains the *Environment Variables* needed to run this project, otherwise you'll see an error like this:

 ![No Env Vars Error](/docs/no-env-error.png)